Boronia eriantha: Description

 Boronia eriantha is an erect, many-branched shrub which grows to a height of 2.0 m with its young branches densely covered with dull white to reddish brown hairs.
 The leaves are pinnate with between one and nine leaflets and have a petiole 2-6 mm long.
 The end leaflet is 2-7.5 mm long, 1-3.5 mm wide and larger than the side leaflets which are 3-9 mm long and 1-3.5 mm wide.
 The leaflets are lance-shaped, with the narrower end towards the base and their undersides are mostly glabrous.
 Usually only a single white and red flower is arranged in leaf axils on a pedicel 0.5-2.5 mm long.
 The four sepals are egg-shaped to triangular, 2-5 mm long and 1.5-3 mm wide.
 The four petals are 6-11 mm long, 3.5-5 mm wide and hairy on the underside.
 The eight stamens have glandular hairs.
-Flowering occurs from April to September and the fruit are about 5.5 mm long and 3 mm wide.
+Flowering occurs from April to September and the fruit is about 5.5 mm long and 3 mm wide.